MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/CaseStudy/07-Design a strategy for securing server and client endpoints.md

+---
+casestudy:
+    title: 'CaseStudy: remote access and endpoint strategy'
+    module: 'Module 7: Design a strategy for securing server and client endpoints'
+---

 This case study exercise is designed to provide experience performing some conceptual design tasks that relate to the subjects learned in this module.